mschnitzer/hashlib/README.md

 hashlib_whirlpool(password, salt, hashed_password, sizeof(hashed_password));
 ```

 The important thing here is, you have to save the salt with the hashed password in your database.
 Each user should become a unique salt.
-If the user want to log in into his account, you fetch his salt from the database and hash his entered password with the hash.
+If the user want to log in into his account, you fetch his salt from the database and hash his entered password with his salt.

 ```
 new hashed_plaintext_password[MAX_WHIRLPOOL_LEN];